tkhamez/neucore-discord-plugin/README.md

 ## Install

-- Create the database table from `db-schema.sql`.
-For each additional service configuration in Neucore for this plugin add another table (change the name).
-  The plugin needs the following environment variables on the Neucore server:
+- The plugin needs the following environment variables on the Neucore server:
   ```
   NEUCORE_DISCORD_PLUGIN_DB_DSN=mysql:dbname=neucore_discord;host=127.0.0.1
   NEUCORE_DISCORD_PLUGIN_DB_USERNAME=username
   NEUCORE_DISCORD_PLUGIN_DB_PASSWORD=password
   ```
 - Add a new Neucore service.
-  The ID of it (found in the URL when the plugin is loaded) is needed for the redirect URL for the Discord app and for the `OAuthRedirectUri` value in the "Configuration Data" (see below).
+  The ID of it (found in the URL when the plugin configuration is shown) is needed for the redirect URL for the Discord app and for the `OAuthRedirectUri` value in the "Configuration Data" (see below).
 - Choose the "Discord auth" plugin from the configuration.
 - Adjust all values in the "Configuration Data" field at the bottom.
 The format is [YAML](https://yaml.org/).
   - The following are required:
-    - TableName
+    - TableName - Allowed character: `a-z A-Z 0-9 _` (no spaces).
+The table is created automatically when the plugin configuration is saved.
     - ServerId
     - BotToken
     - OAuthRedirectUri (also replace `{id}` in the URL with the service ID)